Yellowstone National Park is known for big skies, clean air and sunny days that all add up to nighttime skies that are filled with brilliant stars.

-We will also spend two afternoons on post-processing techniques that can help you create striking images using Lightroom Classic CC.
+We will also spend an afternoon on post-processing techniques that can help you create striking images using Lightroom and Photoshop.

 We will also be stacking images in Starry Landscape Stacker (Mac) or Sequator (PC) and exposure blending using Adobe Photoshop.

-Experience Level: This workshop is designated for those who are "Alumni Members" of Craig Wennersten.
+Experience Level: Intermediate - Advanced This workshop is designated for those who are "Alumni & Friends Members" of Craig Wennersten.

-Moderate: Light hiking is involved, but nothing too strenuous.
-We’ll drive to each location then walk to the best position.
+Endurance Level: Moderate - Light hiking is involved, but nothing too strenuous.
+We’ll drive to each location then hike to the best position.

-Join us in September 2021 on this Alumni Only 5-night workshop and discover the magic of being surrounded by a world of stars.
+Join us in July 2021 on this Alumni Only 4-night workshop and discover the magic of being surrounded by a world of stars.

 September is a beautiful time to be in Yellowstone National Park.
 The summer crowds begin to disappear giving you have a real chance for solitude and phenomenal wildlife photography opportunities.

 September 1, 2021 to September 4, 2021. *Departure on September 5th. *SOLD OUT